ATFutures/webmapping/worksheets/worksheet1.md

 c = a + b;  // Assign the sum of a and b to c
 ```
 ### Data types (or types)

+Unliked other languages, JS does not have a large list of primitive data types.
+There are `several` of them.

 Please do some `typeof` checks on variables and see if they match these.
 For example:

 ```js